Failed at Breastfeeding? – It’s Okay

 After two months, I was not meeting my baby’s demand for milk and was exhausted from pumping milk around the clock.

-I had chosen a pro-breastfeeding pediatrician who advocated for mother's milk only for the baby's first year.
-In my baby's third month, however, he asked me to relax, supplement my milk with formula and enjoy my baby.
+I had chosen a pro-breastfeeding pediatrician who advocated for mother’s milk only for the baby’s first year.
+In my baby’s third month, however, he asked me to relax, supplement my milk with formula, and enjoy my baby.
 I am so grateful to him for letting me off the guilt trip.

 The bond with each of my four children has everything to do with our intense love for each other; the countless hours spent together – not just feeding them but looking out for them, cuddling them, spoiling them, disciplining them, and being their unconditional, eternal number one fan.

 I tried and tried for eight weeks.
-If I wasn't Breastfeeding, I was pumping.
-It took over my life so much I could not enjoy my daughter.
+If I wasn’t breastfeeding, I was pumping.
+It took over my life so much that I could not enjoy my daughter.
 I had to supplement her at two weeks because she had lost too much weight.
 I was so depressed and down on myself.

 The most I ever pumped from both breasts in a day was an ounce.
-Maybe it had something to do with a c-section and not having my child latch for two days because of being in the NICU.
+Maybe it had something to do with a C-section and not having my child latch for two days because of being in the NICU.

 The birth was traumatic for both.
 But regardless of all those women who are pro-breastfeeding, before you try to preach to the women who formula feed, stop for a minute and think, maybe it wasn’t because the mom was lazy or took the easy road.
 Maybe, just maybe, it was an actual problem that the mom agonized over, became depressed about, and cried every night about.